 The following discussion is a general summary of the material U.S. federal income tax considerations applicable to us and to an investment in our common stock.
 This summary does not purport to be a complete description of the income tax considerations applicable to an investment in any of our securities.
-For example, we have not described tax consequences that we assume to be generally known by investors or certain considerations that may be relevant to certain types of holders subject to special treatment under U.S. federal income tax laws, including stockholders subject to the alternative minimum tax, tax-exempt organizations, insurance companies, dealers in securities, pension plans and trusts, and financial institutions.
-This summary assumes that investors hold our common stock as capital assets (within the meaning of the Code).
+For example, we have not described tax consequences that we assume to be generally known by investors or certain considerations that may be relevant to certain types of holders subject to special treatment under U.S. federal income tax laws, including stockholders subject to the alternative minimum tax, persons that have a functional currency (as such term is defined in the Code) other than the U.S. dollar, tax-exempt organizations, insurance companies, dealers in securities, pension plans and trusts, and financial institutions.
+This summary assumes that investors hold our common stock as capital assets (as such term is defined in the Code).
 The discussion is based upon the Code, Treasury regulations, and administrative and judicial interpretations, each as of the date of this prospectus and all of which are subject to change, possibly retroactively, which could affect the continuing validity of this discussion.
 We have not sought and will not seek any ruling from the IRS regarding this offering.
 This summary does not discuss any aspects of U.S. estate or gift tax or foreign, state or local tax.
 It does not discuss the special treatment under U.S. federal income tax laws that could result if we invested in tax-exempt securities or certain other investment assets.